SiteGround Review 2026: Is It Worth the Price of Renewal?

 Website details list tab

 Next, you can choose whether to start a new website or migrate an existing site.
 I chose to create a new one.
-In the next step, I chose to use the site builder to give myself a break from WordPress sites.
+In the next step, I chose to use the site builder.
 (Though I did test the WordPress installation process later.)

 Then, you just have to choose any add-on features you want, choose a website template, and start editing your site.